-• Primary Awards must be for projects aimed at one or any combination of our main focus areas (STEM, PE and Learning to Learn) and/or our wider focus areas of English, Foundation Subjects and/or Outdoor Learning (see below).
+Primary Major Awards must be for projects aimed at one of our main focus areas (STEM, PE and Learning to Learn).

 MAIN FOCUS AREAS